 In South Australia the last year of primary school is year 7.
-During year 7 parents wishing for their child to attend a specific South Australian public high school will need to register their interest.
+Parents who want their child to attend a specific South Australian public high school will need to register their interest during year 7.

 If parents miss the year 7 to 8 transition process they should contact their local secondary school or another school directly regarding an enrolment.
 Please read the information on choosing a high school and school zones before registering your interest.

 Parents can register their interest in their child attending a public high school of their choice through the year 7 to 8 transition process.
 This process generally runs between April to May of the year prior to your child starting high school (year 7 in South Australia).